-10 haunted Halloween attractions in and around Toronto
+15 haunted houses and attractions in and around Toronto

-Here are my picks for haunted Halloween attractions to check out in and around Toronto.
+Here's a roundup of haunted Halloween houses and attractions in and around Toronto.

 Join the conversation Load comments